nateg101/url-shortener/README.md

 so that I can be efficient with my time online,
 I would like the shortened urls to redirect me to the full length url.
 ```

+Note - this is currently a partial solution.

 ## Requirements From Farmdrop